Approximate Factor Models for Functional Time Series: The Approximate Functional Factor Model

+\end{itemize} \end{assumption} Vector autoregressions, as described in Assumption \ref{as:VAR}(a), offer a general and convenient framework to model the time-dependencies of factors and allows us to estimate the loadings and the number of factors with parametric rates.
+Under Assumption \ref{as:VAR}, the functional time series $Y_t$ is not required to be strictly or covariance stationary.
+However, in combination with Assumption \ref{as:components}(a), $Y_t$ is globally covariance stationary.
+Alternative weak dependence assumptions may be based on strong mixing conditions or $L^4$-$m$-approximability (see \citealt{hoermann2010}).
+Weak dependencies between factors and lagged errors, similar to those in \cite{bai2003}, are allowed by Assumption \ref{as:VAR}(b) as long as they become sufficiently small in the limit.

 \begin{remark} Throughout this paper, we assume that the curves $Y_1, \ldots, Y_T$ are already given as fully observed elements of $H$.
 In practice, however, the data is typically only available in the form of high-dimensional vectors, and additional preprocessing steps are needed to transform the discrete observations into functions.
 This problem has been extensively studied in the literature on functional data analysis and is well understood.
-The most commonly applied techniques are based on basis expansions (see \citealt{ramsay2005}) or a conditional expectation approach (see \citealt{Yao2005}).
-In the empirical part of our paper we employ techniques based on natural cubic splines. \cite{hall2006}, \cite{li2010}, \cite{zhang2016}, and \cite{kneip2020} showed that, if the discrete data is observed densely enough, mean functions, eigenvalues, and FPC can be estimated at the same $\sqrt{T}$-rate as if the curves were fully observed. \end{remark}
+The most commonly applied techniques are based on basis expansions (see \citealt{ramsay2005}) or a conditional expectation approach (see \citealt{yao2005}).
+In the empirical part of our paper, we consider curve data that is equidistantly observed with more than $N=100$ observations per curve, where integrals are approximated by numerical integration. \cite{hall2006}, \cite{li2010}, \cite{zhang2016}, and \cite{kneip2020} showed that mean functions, eigenvalues, and eigenfunctions can be estimated at the same parametric convergence rate as if the curves were fully observed if the discrete data is observed densely enough with $N/T^{1/4} \to \infty$ and if the second derivatives of the curves are continuous. \end{remark}